tobek/headsoak/notes.md

 ##### soon

+- rethink architecture and see if there's any other options (see "collaboration" section below)
 - some bug with un-shared (or deleted by sharer) notes? tobyx4 account has 2 shared notes with no sharedBody - but they're visible and taking up space
 - collaborative editing:
     - http://www.firepad.io/docs/